MahshadSa/radiology-clip-mini/README.md

 * All metrics auto‑saved to the run directory.
 * Figures (`retrieval_grid.png`, `gradcam_example.png`) stored under `results/<run>/viz/`.
 * The notebook `notebooks/01_demo_radiology_clip_mini.ipynb` provides a small interactive walkthrough.

 ---
+## Limitations

+- Uses a very small subset of OpenI for speed; full-dataset metrics will differ.
+- Only single-view IU X-Ray samples are used; multi-view fusion is not included.
+- The model is a small CLIP-style baseline (ResNet-18 + DistilBERT); stronger encoders can improve retrieval.
+- Clinical reports in OpenI have noise and incomplete fields; text quality affects performance.
+- Not intended for clinical decision-making.

+---
+## Roadmap

+- Add full IU X-Ray training configuration.
+- Compare against BiomedCLIP or PubMedCLIP.
+- Add multi-view (PA + lateral) fusion baseline.
+- Add zero-shot query examples for clinical phrases.
+- Add unit tests for data loaders and model forward passes.
+- Add a lightweight Streamlit demo for retrieval.

+---